 By Guy Holwill, Chief Executive, Fairbairn Consult

-Fairbairn Consult is a firm of Registered Financial Advisers.
-We are a licensed FSP and a member of the Old Mutual Group.
+Fairbairn Consult is a licensed Financial Services Provider and a member of the Old Mutual Group.